Villa for Feng and Chen Partners Design Shanghai

 Download 1800 Pixels JPEG Image.

-Press releases for Rui Fu are now accessible in these languages: English.
+Discover our press releases for Rui Fu available in the following languages: English.

 The designer focused on creating a sense of fluency of space, opening up barriers between spaces and floors, aiding traffic flow and spatial penetration.
 The villa originally had a U-shaped layout, and traffic flow does not conform to people's living habits, so they added a corridor linking the tips of the U-shape at the entrance as a foyer, extending the space.
 A new staircase is also added, placed at the diagonals of the square floor layout, which helps with vertical traffic between floors.